 Ford says they have added over 13 inches of ground clearance to the 2023 Raptor, which is about four and a half inches more than the standard Bronco and an inch and a half more ground clearance than a Bronco’s Sasquatch.

-The 2023 Raptor is also considerably wider than the standard Bronco; Ford says it is 9.8 inches wider than the regular Bronco and almost 5 inches wider than a Bronco’s Sasquatch.
+The 2023 Raptor is also considerably more comprehensive than the standard Bronco; Ford says it is 9.8 inches wider than the regular Bronco and almost 5 inches wider than a Bronco’s Sasquatch.

 It is a massive vehicle, and to handle all that weight, it comes with fender flares over the front and rear wheels (to ensure the tires do not spit rocks onto innocent bystanders) with mud flaps attached to them.